 Examples of potential inadvertent design changes follow:

-(1) maintenance/surveillance procedures to tighten the packing on the main steam non-return check valves such that they are no longer free-swinging gravity-closing valves;
+(1) Changing maintenance/surveillance procedures to tighten the packing on the main steam non-return check valves such that they are no longer free-swinging gravity-closing valves;

-(2) emergency operating procedures to require that operators immediately throttle auxiliary feedwater following a reactor trip to prevent pump runout/failure that could otherwise occur during a main steam line break.
+(2) Changing emergency operating procedures to require that operators immediately throttle auxiliary feedwater following a reactor trip to prevent pump runout/failure that could otherwise occur during a main steam line break.

 (f) Ensure that verification and validation of computer programs used for design and for monitoring of important safety features has been adequately accomplished.